-Teachers should be a parents' first point of contact for any question or concern related to their child.
+Your child's classroom teacher should be a parent's first point of contact for any question or concern related to their child.
 A positive and collaborative relationship between teachers and parents is one of the keys to a child's success.
 When parents contact teachers, teachers will make every effort to return parent calls or emails within 1-2 school days during regular work weeks.
 For time-sensitive matters, parents should call the school office and the office will relay the message to the teacher.

-When a concern arises beyond a particular class, parents are encouraged to contact the appropriate administrator to work together towards a solution.
+When a concern arises beyond a particular class, parents are encouraged to contact the appropriate administrator to work together toward a solution.